Dr.-Ing. Markus Kühne

 Technische Universität München

-Markus Kühne received the Diploma Engineering degree in Mechanical Engineering from the Technical University of Munich, Germany; the Diploma Engineering degree in Robotics and Embedded Systems from the École Nationale Supérieure de Techniques Avancées (ENSTA) ParisTech, Paris, France; and the Master’s degree in Robotics from the Université Pierre et Marie Curie (UPMC), Paris, France.
+Markus Kühne received the Doctor of Engineering degree at the Technical University of Munich in 2018.
+He obtained the Diploma Engineering degree in Mechanical Engineering from the same university in 2013; the Diploma Engineering degree in Robotics and Embedded Systems from the École Nationale Supérieure de Techniques Avancées (ENSTA) ParisTech, Paris, France in 2012; and the Master’s degree in Robotics from the Université Pierre et Marie Curie (UPMC), Paris, France in 2012.
 He is an alumni of the German National Academic Foundation and the Bavarian EliteAcademy.

 Past and Current Projects